What Is Puberty?

 - stop or even reverse sexual development

 - stop the rapid growth and bone maturation that can lead to adult short stature or an early start to periods

 Depending upon the cause, there are two possible approaches to treatment:

-- treating the underlying cause or disease, such as a tumor
+- treating the underlying cause or disease

 - poor grades

 How parents react can affect how well kids cope.
 To promote a healthy body image and strong self-esteem:

 - Avoid making comments about your child’s appearance.